BurntSushi/blog/content/post/transducers.md

 regular expressions, fuzzy searching with Levenshtein distance and streaming set operations.

-**Target audience**: Some familiarity with programming.
+**Target audience**: Some familiarity with programming and fundamental data structures.
 No experience with automata theory or Rust is required.

 <!--more-->